All About Japan

 http://norecipes.com/chicken-mushroom-gyoza

-Known as gyoza in Japanese, jiaozi are Chinese dumplings typically ordered with a meat filling (though vegetarian options are available).
-In most izakaya, the gyoza are pan-fried, creating a crispy skin on one side and a nice, soft underside.
-If you're familiar with the Chinese version, give these a try.
-The zing of garlic chives (called nira in Japanese) pairs well with a cold beer.
+Gyoza are Chinese dumplings usually filled with meat (though vegetarian options are available).
+In most izakaya, the gyoza are pan-fried, creating a crispy skin on one side and a nice, soft underside, but you can also find them boiled as well.
+Dip them in your preferred ratio of soy sauce, vinegar, and chili oil and wash it down with a cold beer!

 7. Tebasaki (手羽先)